SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 This output includes several columns of interest including the status of the workflow, the output file types, and their locations in S3 or the file system.
-If you include the <tt>--tsv</tt> option, you can get tabbed output to automate the checking of workflows and the retrieval of the results!
-You can write the result to an output file by just using the <tt>--out</tt> option.
+If you omit the <tt>--human</tt> option, you can get tabbed output to automate the checking of workflows and the retrieval of the results!
+You can skip writing to an output file by just using the <tt>--stdout</tt> option which is helpful if you are scripting on top of this command.

 After about ten minutes, the workflow should complete.

-Alternatively, you can just get the status of a particular workflow run, for example, the workflow run accession printed when you scheduled the workflow (for example SWID: 11).
+Alternatively, you can just get the status of a particular workflow run, for example, the workflow run accession printed when you launched the workflow with the WorkflowLauncher(for example SWID: 11).

-	> seqware workflow-run report --id 11
+	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter -- --workflow-run-accession 11 --stdout

 In the output from the above command you will see accessions for each workflow run.
 If the status is “failed” you can download the stderr and stdout from the